 To avoid these dangers, it is advisable for employers to seek professional advice and guidance when engaging independent contractors.
 Consulting with legal experts or tax advisors can help ensure compliance with the relevant regulations before you decide on how to pay contractors in Switzerland by minimizing the risk of misclassification.

 For EU and EFTA citizens, Switzerland offers a renewable five-year residence permit (B permit).
 This allows self-employed individuals to live and work in the country without applying for permanent residence.

 The worker must show evidence of their business and show that they can financially support themselves.
 The permit will not be renewed if the worker cannot support themselves and must rely on welfare.

 Non-EU/EFTA citizens must meet much stricter criteria to be eligible for a self-employment visa.

-The Most Effective Ways to Pay Contractors in Switzerland in 2023
+The Most Effective Ways to Pay Contractors in Switzerland